nathan-pham/zero-framework-blog/posts/hello-world.md

 This blog was created for the [Replit Template Jam](https://blog.replit.com/template-jam).

 This is the first post in my new blog!
 Take a look around.
-Everything you see (both frontend and backend) is built with vanilla JavaScript.
-No frameworks or libraries at all.
-Although my code is pretty crap and is likely not as performant and tested as other maintained frameworks and repositories, it's important to recognize the value of responsible and good-old fashioned code.
+Everything is created from scratch, no libraries or frameworks.
+If you do manage to take a look at the source code, all of the backend and frontend standalone tools I created are usually prefixed with `Zero` (see below for links to those individual projects).

+Although I used vanilla JS, it is important to recognize the advantages and utility of more maintained repositories, which are generally more performant and tested by thousands of developers.

-## Replit Features
+## Replit Features (and other mentions)

-Ok obviously we didn't use _zero_ libraries or frameworks.
+Okay, technically we did use _some_ libraries.
 We used some cool Replit features!

--   Replit Database for comments
+-   Replit Database: comments
--   Replit Auth for comments
+-   Replit Auth: comments

+I'd also like to thank

+-   Zenn.dev: primary inspiration for design
+-   Radix: SVG icons
+-   my past self for creating so much random stuff that I could literally just reuse it in this random specific context

 ## Project Timeline